| | CIRRUS Monthly Proficiency

 allow the airplane to settle onto the runway.
 Touch down on the

 main wheels first, continuing the nose-up attitude.
+Avoid touching down on all three

 wheels at the same time.
 Landing on the main gear is important